ess-dmsc/kafka-to-nexus/system-tests/README.md

 ### General Architecture
 The system tests use pytest for the test runner, and use separate fixtures for different configurations of the file-writer.

 Firstly, the system tests attempt to build and tag the latest file-writer image.
 This can take a lot of time especially if something in conan has changed, as it has to reinstall all of the conan packages.
+The image build is layer-cached with three main layers - pulling the base image, dependency gathering (from apt, pip and conan) and building the file-writer.
+This strikes a balance between time taken to rebuild the image when something changes, and the disk space used by the cached layers.

 The Kafka and Zookeeper containers are started with `docker-compose` and persist throughout all of the tests, and when finished will be stopped and removed.

-Each fixture starts the file-writer with an `ini` config file (found in `/config-files`), and in some cases use a JSON command at startup so nothing has to be sent over Kafka.
-Some fixtures start the file-writer multiple times and others use the NeXus-streamer image.
+Each fixture starts the file-writer with an `ini` config file (found in `/config-files`).
+In some cases the fixtures use a JSON command at startup and in others the command is sent over Kafka as part of the test.
+Some fixtures start the file-writer multiple times or use the NeXus-streamer image as a source of streamed data.

 In some tests, command messages in `JSON` form are sent to Kafka to change the configuration of the file-writer during testing.

-Most tests check the NeXus file created by the file-writer contains the correct static and streamed data, however, some tests also consume everything from the status topic to assert against.
+Most tests check the NeXus file created by the file-writer contains the correct static and streamed data, however, some tests instead test that the status of the file writer matches expectation, by consuming status messages from Kafka.

-Log files are placed in the `logs` folder in `system-tests` providing that the `ini` file is using the `--log-file` flag and the docker-compose file is mounting the `logs` directory.
+Log files are placed in the `logs` folder in `system-tests` provided that the `ini` file is using the `--log-file` flag and the docker-compose file mounts the `logs` directory.

 ### Creating tests

 To create a new fixture, a new function should be added in `conftest.py` as well as a docker compose file in `compose/` and a startup `ini` config file.
 The test itself should be created in a file with the prefix `test_`, for example `test_idle_pv_updates`, so that file can be picked up by pytest.

-The fixture name can be used as the first parameter to the test like so:
+The fixture name must be used as the first parameter to the test like so:
 `def test_data_reaches_file(docker_compose):`